Clara GAA (Offaly)

 Clara GAA is a GAA club based in Clara, County Offaly, Ireland.
 It participates in competitions organized by the Offaly GAA county board.
 The club fields both Gaelic football and Hurling teams.

 History

-The club was founded in 1884 and was the first club outside of Dublin to affiliate to the newly formed Gaelic Athletic Association.
-It is thus the oldest club in Offaly.
+The club was founded in 1884 and is the oldest GAA club in Offaly.
+Clara was the first club outside of Dublin to affiliate to the newly-formed GAA, joining with eighty members.